abd-19/Abdallah-Mohammad-Idan-iT---E/README.md

 <p>run the file to see the sol.</p>
 Dear Abdulla,
-Thank you so much for the creativity way of solution.
+Thank you so much for the creative solution.
 You're brilliant.